madebyafox/al-folio/README.md

 - ABOUT (default landing page) layout set on about.md markdown
 - to have site title render as name the `_config.yml` needs to be set to the word `blank` rather than left blank --> that's dumb, right?
 - styling of navbar in `_includes/header.html`
+- pdf of publications stored in assets/publications, path is set in bib_fox.html, and filename needs to match citekey

 # al-folio
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->